 CHIMFUNSHI WILDLIFE ORPHANAGE

-Curiously, chimpanzees are not indigenous to Zambia, but reach Chimfunshi after they are rescued from poachers and amusement parks.
 The chimps live in groups in the forested enclosures in the 10,000-acre bush and meadow sanctuary located in northwest Zambia along the Kafue River.
-In fact, the name “Chimfunshi” means “place that holds water,” and with good reason.
-The nearby Kafue river floods large parts of the grasslands and bush area every year during the rainy season.
+The name “Chimfunshi” means “place that holds water” in Bemba, one of the Zambian languages – and not without reason.
+The nearby Kafue floods large parts of the grasslands and bush area every year during the rainy season.

 WHAT YOU SHOULD KNOW

 Typical Length of Stay